das-developers/das2dlm/README.md

 Follow one of the files above to create the DLM.

+## Install
+After downloading the DLM or building it from source, you have two installation choices:
+  1. Copy the contents into the IDL default extension location.
+Since IDL can be installed in a variety of locations and absolute path can't be provided here, but example locations for various operating systems follows:
+     ```
+     /usr/local/harris/idl87/bin/bin.linux.x86_64    (Linux example)
+     /Applications/harris/idl/bin/bin.darwin.x86_64  (MacOS example)
+     C:\Program Files\Harris\IDL87\bin\bin.x86_64    (Windows example)
+     ```
+     Only the contents of the dlm directory should be copied in, not the whole directory itself.
+So for example copy in `das2c.darwin.x86_64.so` and `das2c.dlm` not the whole directory `das2dlm-dsym-0.4.0`.

+  2. Copy the contents of the DLM to some other directory and update your `IDL_DLM_PATH` environment variable.
+The default IDL path must be retained in the environment variable.
+Examples of setting `IDL_DLM_PATH` for various operating systems follows:
+     ```
+     export IDL_DLM_PATH="/home/myname/das2dlm-dsym-0.4.0:<IDL_DEFAULT>"   (Linux/MacOS)
+     set IDL_DLM_PATH=C:\Users\myname\das2dlm-dsym-0.4.0:<IDL_DEFAULT>     (Windows)
+     ```

+     The text `<IDL_DEFAULT>` is a flag  that must be included as the last item in the path or else IDL will not be able to find it's own modules.
+See [DLMs](https://www.harrisgeospatial.com/docs/DLM.html) in the IDL documentation
+     for details.

 ## Usage

 The following will download data from a Galileo mission das2 data source